hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Roughness from 0.0 to 1.0

 IOR
-   Index of refraction of the coat layer.
+   Index of refraction (:term:`IOR`) of the coat layer.
 Affects its reflectivity as well as the falloff of coat tinting.

    .. figure:: /images/render_shader-nodes_shader_principled-coat-ior.webp
       :align: center